 Howard Duvall is a native of Cheraw, South Carolina.
 He graduated from Cheraw High School in 1961 and The Citadel in 1965 with a BA in Political Science.
-In 1990, he holds a Master of Public Administration from the University of South Carolina.
+In 1990, he earned a Master of Public Administration from the University of South Carolina.

 Upon graduating from The Citadel, Mr. Duvall served four years in the US Air Force and continued his military service with the South Carolina Air National Guard.
 He resigned from the SC Air Guard in 1973.